xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 ## Setup Kubernetes

-_Note: If you went through the Quickstart using kind, we recommend that you first delete the cluster you created to ensure that you're starting with a clean slate._
+_Note: If you went through the KubeFox Quickstart using kind, we recommend that you first delete the cluster you created to ensure that you're starting with a clean slate._

 Let's kick things off by setting up a Kubernetes cluster.
-Use the following commands depending on which Kubernetes provider you would like to use.
 If you already have a Kubernetes Cluster provisioned, you can skip this step.

 === "Local (kind)"